 In regards to the color of the tail, you can choose to do the yarn only in orange and white, but I liked the added depth and dimension the brown strip added to the tail.

-**Pro-tip about buying yarn; I suggest purchasing your fox ears BEFORE buying the yarn.
+**Pro-tip about buying yarn – I suggest making or purchasing your fox ears BEFORE buying the yarn.
 That way, you can take the ears to the yarn store or compare online before you purchase.
 The brown that I used on my tail turned out to be quite a bit darker than the adorable ears that I bought.
 I still love both, but in retrospect, I might have chosen a lighter brown for the tail like this one.

 (I highly recommend the ears in the picture; they can be worn as clip-ins or as a headband, which makes it easier for children who have short hair, like my son.)